anushka7220/Robospaeker/README.md

-# Robospaeker
+# Robospeaker
-It is a simple python project which converts tect into speech
+It is a simple python project which converts text into speech